Transfer Application Frequently Asked Questions

 You must submit at least two letters of recommendation, one of which must be written by someone who taught you during your first year of law school.

 I applied to BU when I originally applied to law school.
-Do I need to write a new personal statement and updated resume?
+How do I apply to transfer?